micvet/micvet/README.md

 💼 QA intern at IBM

 ❤️ I love working with Python and Power BI.
-Now I'm learning to work with data on cloud plataforms!
+Now I'm learning how to work with data on cloud plataforms!

 :bulb: About my knowledge: